angusmoore/Matte.jl/docs/src/g05b-plots.md

 ## Plots on the backend

-As with all Matte outputs elements, we need a function in the `Server` module called `my_plot`, since this is the `id` we gave to `plots_output`.
+As with all Matte outputs elements, we need a function in the `Server` module called `output_plot`, since this is the `id` we gave to `plots_output`.
 This function should return a `Plots.jl` plot.

-In the included example, we are using an input variable called `use_dist` to allow the user to pick a distribution to sample from.
+In the included example, we are using two input variables `xvar` and `yvar` to allow the user to pick which features of the `iris` dataset to plot.
 This isn't particularly interesting, but provides a little interactivity for the example.

 ```
+using Plots
+using RDatasets
+iris = dataset("datasets", "iris")

-function my_plot(use_dist)
+function output_plot(xvar, yvar)
-    if use_dist != nothing
-        if use_dist == "Normal"
-            y = Random.randn(10)
-        elseif use_dist == "Exponential"
-            y = Random.randexp(10)
-        else
-            y = rand(10)
+    if typeof(xvar) <: AbstractString && typeof(yvar) <: AbstractString
+        plot(iris[!, Symbol(xvar)], iris[!, Symbol(yvar)], seriestype=:scatter)
     end
-        plot(1:10, y)
 end
-end
 ```

-The first part of the function checks whether the user has made a selection for `use_dist`, if so, it draws to values from the chosen distribution and saves the values in `y`.
+The first part of the function checks whether the user has made a selection for both `xvar` and `yvar`.
+If so, it creates the plot.

 The key part is:
 ```
-plot(1:10, y)
+plot(iris[!, Symbol(xvar)], iris[!, Symbol(yvar)], seriestype=:scatter)
 ```

-This creates a `Plots.jl` plot, plotting `1:10` on the x-axis and our sampled `y` values the y-axis.
+This creates a `Plots.jl` plot, plotting the `xvar` columns on the x-axis and the `yvar` column on the y-axis.

 This function creates and returns a `Plots.jl` plot.
 Alternatively, if the user hasn't yet selected a distribution to draw from, the function returns `nothing`, which tells Matte not to update the UI.
-This is a helpful pattern for plots because it allows you to delay re-rendering of the plot until certain conditions are met (more on that in the next two guides).
+This is a helpful pattern for plots because it allows you to delay re-rendering of the plot until certain conditions are met (more on that in the next guides).

 ## Trying it out